Cyberbyte-Studios/ArmaWorks/public/vendors/bower_components/oclazyload/README.md

 	url: "/", // root route
 	views: {
 		"lazyLoadView": {
-			controller: 'AppCtrl', // This view will use AppCtrl loaded below in the resolve
+			controller: 'AppCtrl', // This view will use ArmaWorksCtrl loaded below in the resolve
 			templateUrl: 'partials/main.html'
 		}
 	},